Dementia support, not gadget theatre

 A calm voice-and-photo companion for people living with early dementia.

-Adoptabot Memory Mate helps keep the day familiar: routine prompts, family photo recognition cues, one-tap calls, and gentle alerts when something important has been missed.
+Adoptabot Personal AI Lifemate (PAL) helps keep the day familiar: routine prompts, family photo recognition cues, one-tap calls, and gentle alerts when something important has been missed.

 • Simple daily reminders